carpentries-i18n/python-novice-gapminder-uk/_extras/about.md

-{% include carpentries.html %} Front Matte: python-novice-gapminder/_extras/design.md:sgid "---
+---
 layout: page
-title: "Lesson Design"
-permalink: /design/
----sgstr "---
-layout: page
-title: "Вміст проєкту"
+title: About
-permalink: /design/
+permalink: /about/
 ---
+{% include carpentries.html %}